-The core of the retrospective is formed by the unrivaled Rousseau collections of the two sponsoring institutions.
-The Museum of Modern Arts holds what many consider to be the two most important paintings of the artist's career, The Sleeping Gypsy (1897) and The Dream (1910).
+The core of the retrospective is formed by the unrivaled Rousseau collections of the two organizing institutions.
+The Museum of Modern Art holds what many consider to be the two most important paintings of the artist's career, The Sleeping Gypsy of 1897 and The Dream of 1910.

-The Reunion has long held such major works as War (1894) and The Snake Charmer (1907).
-Its impressive collections were further enhanced by the paintings that came to it from the estate of Pablo Picasso and from the Walter-Guillaume bequest.
+The Réunion has long held such major works as War (1894) and The Snake Charmer (1907).
+Its impressive collections were further enhanced by the paintings that came to it recently from the estate of Pablo Picasso and from the Walter-Guillaume bequest.
 Among the works from these sources that will be on view in the exhibition are a large, austere portrait of a woman (c.
 1895) that Picasso acquired in 1908 and kept in his studio until the end of his life.
 Works from the Walter-Guillaume holdings include The Wedding (1904-05), Old Junier's Cart (1908), and Child with a Doll (c.
 1906).
-Most of these paintings have never been seen in this country.
+Most of these paintings have never before been seen in this country.